-Adjusting Rent between Regular Reexaminations
+L. Adjusting Rent between Regular Reexaminations

-- Residents are required to report all changes in household composition or status to the housing manager within 10 business days of the occurrence.
-Failure to report within the 10 business days may result in a retroactive rent increase, but not a retroactive credit or rent reduction.
-In order to qualify for rent reductions, residents must report income decreases promptly. - 2.
-Absent any changes in household composition or status, HHA will process interim changes in rent and tenant-paid utilities in between Regular Reexaminations in accordance with the chart below:
+HHA determinations on processing interim changes in rent in between Regular Reexaminations in accordance with the chart below.

-INTERIM INCOME CHANGE INTERIM HHA ACTION (a) Decrease in income except for decrease that lasts less than 30 days or is subject to ImputedWelfare Incomerules .
-HHA will process an interim reduction in tenant rent and tenant-paid utilities (i.e. Total Tenant Payment) if the household's income decreases. (b) In between regular annual reexaminations or until their next certification period (e.g. annual recertification, transfer of unit/move to another unit, port-out, etc.) households are not required to report and document their income increase, except for instances involving households' reporting zero income and/or seasonal/sporadic income (described further below).
-In between regular annual reexaminations or until their next certification period (e.g. annual recertification, transfer of unit/move to another unit, port-out, etc.) households are not required to report and document their income increase, except for instances involving households' reporting zero income and/or seasonal/sporadic income (described further below).
-Accordingly, HHA will not conduct an Interim Redetermination and the Authority will not calculate household increased income until the effective date of their next certification period (e.g. annual recertification, transfer of unit/move to another unit, port-out, etc.). (c) Increase in income.
-HHA will not conduct an Interim Redetermination, nor are households required to report and document their income increase, except for instances when a person with income (from any sources) joins the household which they are required to report. (d) Increase in income (e.g. COLA adjustment for social security).
-HHA will not conduct an Interim Redetermination. (e) Increase in income because a person with income (from any source) joins the household.
-HHA will conduct an Interim Redetermination of the household's income and process any change to rent and tenant-paid utilities. (f) Increase in monetary or non-monetary income after Resident claimed zero income HHA will process an interim change to rent and tenant paid utilities. (g) Residents with seasonal or sporadic income.
-Residents with seasonal or sporadic income will have their circumstances examined every 90 days until they have stable income and/or will have their prior actual income over the previous twelve months annualized as current and anticipated income.
-Monetary or nonmonetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses will be considered income.
-Increases in monetary or nonmonetary income after resident claimed zero income HHA will process an interim change to rent. (h) Any income change within 3 months prior to the scheduled recertification HHA may choose whether or not to conduct an Interim Redetermination within 3 months prior to the scheduled recertification. (i) Interim Income Excluded from Rent Calculations Until a Household's Next Certification Period: Interim Income Excluded from Rent Calculations Until a Household's Next Certification Period: Any time a household's income increases and/or their deductions / allowances change in annualized adjusted income, if the increases in household income corresponds to previous decreases resulting from the family's request for an interim reexamination(s), or for the purpose of estimating/calculating an increase in annualized adjusted income.
-Any time a household's income increases and/or their deductions / allowances change in annualized adjusted income, their income increase must be excluded for rent and tenant-paid utility calculation purposes until their next certification period.
+INTERIM CHANGE HHA ACTION Decrease in income except for decrease that lasts less than 30 days or is subject to ImputedWelfare Income rules.
+HHA will process an interim reduction in tenant rent (i.e. Total Tenant Payment) if the household's income decreases.
+Increases in any type of income between regular recertifications, including moves and port outs.
+HHA will not recalculate household income until the effective date of their next regular certification Change in household composition HHA will conduct an Interim recertification to add the family member; however, income will not be recalculated until the next reexam.
+See changes in household composition for detailed policy on changes in household composition.
+Increase in monetary or non-monetary income after a household claimed zero income HHA will process an interim change to rent.
+Residents with seasonal income stops working Residents with seasonal or sporadic income will have their circumstances examined every 90 days until they have stable income and/or will have their prior actual income over the previous twelve months annualized as current and anticipated income.
+Monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses will be considered income.
+Increases in monetary or non-monetary income after resident claimed zero income HHA will process an interim change to rent.

+INTERIM CHANGE

+HHA ACTION

+- Any income change within 3 months prior to the scheduled recertification - HHA may choose whether or not to conduct an Interim Redetermination within 3 months prior to the scheduled recertification. - Interim Income Excluded from Rent Calculations Until a Household's Next Certification Period:

+Interim Income Excluded from Rent Calculations Until a Household's Next Certification Period:

+Any time a household's income increases and/or their deductions / allowances change in annualized adjusted income, if the increases in household income corresponds to previous decreases resulting from the family's request for an interim reexamination(s), or for the purpose of estimating/calculating an increase in annualized adjusted income.

+Any time a household's income increases and/or their deductions / allowances change in annualized adjusted income, their income increase must be excluded for rent and tenant-paid utility calcu purposes until their next certification period.
 However, a household's interim income increase may be considered for the purpose of estimating/calculating an increase in annualized adjusted income, if the increases in household income corresponds to previous decreases resulting from the family's request for an interim reexamination(s), or for the purpose of estimating/calculating an increase in annualized adjusted income.
-In other words, the Authority will take into account any redetermination of income, including reported household income decreases or increased allowances/deductions undertaken during the previous period(s) of change(s) in household rent and tenant-paid utilities not to exceed twelve months in length.
+In other words, the Authority will take into account any redetermination of income, including reported household income decreases or increased allowances/deductions undertaken during the previous period(s) of change(s) in household rent and tenant-paid utilities not to